Setting up a development environment#

 Unit tests#

 Unit tests are usually small tests executed with pytest.
-They can be found in holoviews/tests/.
-Unit tests can be run with the test-unit task:
+They can be found in holoviews/tests/

 pixi run test-unit

-If you haven’t set the environment flag in the command, you need to select which one of the environments to use.
+If you haven’t set the environment flag in the command, a menu will help you select which one of the environments to use.

 Example tests#